 Eliminating contrast shadows is why surgery lights often have dual or triple light heads and multiple bulbs on each light head, allowing the light to illuminate from different angles.

-Surgery Lights and Evolving Technology:
+Surgical Lights and Evolving Technology:

 The last few years there has been a change in the type of lights used during surgery in operating rooms.
 Surgeons used to work under halogen lights.
 Halogen worked well but had key shortcomings.
 The problem with halogen lights was surgeons found themselves having to work around poorly placed shadows, having to make judgement calls on the color of tissue during an operation, and the heat of the lights drying out exposed tissue.